 IDPH’s Opioid Data Dashboard provides information and data on how opioids have been affecting Illinois.

-Opioid overdose is a national epidemic that effects individuals, families and communities.
+Opioid overdose is a national epidemic that affects individuals, families, and communities.
 In 2016, there were more than 63,600 drug overdose deaths in the United States, according to National Center for Health Statistics.

 To help find ways to prevent opioid overdose deaths it is important that we know the facts.
 The Statewide Unintentional Drug Overdose Reporting System (SUDORS) helps us understand emerging trends and factors leading up to the overdose and can be used to develop prevention approaches.